core-ts/core/README.md

 ## Features

 * Shared TypeScript interfaces for the Core TS ecosystem
   * Unified `Attribute` metadata model
+  * `ErrorMessage` for data validation
+  * Generic `Filter` and `SearchResult` models
 * Database executor and transaction abstractions
+  * Type-safe database parameter abstraction
   * Repository abstractions for CRUD and search
 * Reusable CRUD and Search use-case classes

-* Generic filtering and search result models
-* Type-safe database parameter abstraction
+* Interfaces with no runtime representation after TypeScript compilation
   * No framework dependency
-* Interfaces with no runtime representation after TypeScript compilation
   * Suitable for both backend and frontend projects
   * Tree-shakeable runtime code
 ## Unified metadata

 The central concept in `onecore` is `Attribute`.